Updated: 16 April 2021

 We endeavour to point out any third party costs you may incur that we identify in a Brief.
 When known and accounted for, these items will be listed on estimates as exclusions.

-While third-party suppliers generally honour quoted prices for 30 days or longer, the Client may be responsible for changes in quoted prices from third-party suppliers that occur between the time a quote is accepted, and delivery of the final artwork or goods (including changes due to currency exchange rates).
+While third-party suppliers generally honour quoted prices for 30 days or longer, the Client may be responsible for changes in quoted prices from third-party suppliers that occur between the time a quote is accepted, and delivery of the final artwork or goods.
+This includes changes due to commodity prices like paper, and currency exchange rates.

-In cases like this, Logo Logo will make all reasonable effort to notify Clients by phone or email as soon as extra costs are identified.
+In cases like this, Logo Logo will make all reasonable effort to notify Clients by phone or email as soon as extra costs are known.

 Should Logo Logo need to engage the services of external suppliers or consultants to deliver tasks in a job that were not clearly identified in a Brief, the Client will be advised of any additional costs via phone and/or email, and agrees to bear those costs.